ppwwyyxx/speaker-recognition/README.md

 which will be used when bob is unavailable.
 But it's not so efficient as those C implementation in BOB.

 (Optional) Run `make -C src/gmm` to compile our fast gmm implementation.
-(It is not used by default!)

 ## Algorithms Used